wp-plugins/yet-another-stars-rating/readme.txt

 5. Chart Top 10 overall ratings

 == Changelog ==

+= 0.4.8 =
+* Many bug fix and code changes for i18n
+* Yasr.css have been sperated in 2 files: 1 for admin and 1 for frontend
+* Added Italian translation
+* Many many other little bug fixes

 = 0.4.7 =
 * Visitor votes has changed: if an user is logged in, now it's possibile to update the given vote